-Are some tasks put into the "too difficult" category that causes them to be put on the "back burner"?
 If progress is to occur, is a shift of focus and change of priorities required?
 Is this possible to the extent of allowing us to satisfy the Brundland Report (1987) test of "meeting current needs without compromising the ability of future generations to meet their own needs".
 At both corporate and national level leaders are addicted to models and patterns of growth that seem to require ever more of the same.
 Do people feel so obliged to deliver growth, that simpler and more affordable and inclusive options are not considered?
 Consolidation or scaling back may not seem attractive options for executives looking for promotion and hoping further expansion will create opportunities for them to attain higher salaried positions.
-Are some directors simply content and/or complacent?
+Some directors are simply content and/or complacent.

-Some boards may lack an incentive or the drive to change.
-They may feel their organisations do not have the capabilities, resources and creativity required to handle a task such as coping with climate change or developing more sustainable offerings and operations.
+Some boards lack an incentive or the drive to change.
+They may feel their organisations do not have the capabilities and resources to enable the creativity and innovation required to develop more sustainable offerings and operations.
 They might worry about market and stakeholder responses and be reluctant to champion the more sustainable options and lifestyles that would create sufficient demand for the production of a new or changed offering to be viable.
 They may also be risk averse.
-Contemporary approaches to compliance, governance and risk management can be an obstacle to innovation (Coulson-Thomas, 2017b).